exiliadadelsur/Bartolina/README.md

 * **ReZspace**: Sets parameters such as the cosmology to use and allows a set of methods.

 Bartolina has the following methods:
 * **Haloes**: Find massive dark matter haloes and cartesian coordinates of his centers.
-Necesary for the all the other methods.
+Necesary for all the other methods.
 * **Kaisercorr**: Reconstruct Kaiser space.
 Corrects the Kaiser effect only.
 * **FoGcorr**: Reconstruct Finger of God space.
 Corrects the Finger of God effect only.
 * **RealSpace**: Reconstruct real space.
 Corrects both effects (Kaiser and FoG).